Office relocation

 • Confirm floor plans and room naming conventions

-• Finalize packed vs staged asset lists
+• Finalize packed vs. staged asset lists

 • Assign relocation point-of-contact roles